Skip to content

 Introduction

-One-sentence Description: This module sends normalized force and torque control commands to the PX4 flight controller.
-After mixing by the PX4 mixer, the resulting motor speeds drive the UAV, supporting offline simulation and real-flight control for various configurations such as multirotors and VTOL (Vertical Take-Off and Landing) aircraft.
+One-sentence Description: This module sends normalized force and torque control commands to the PX4 flight controller; after mixing by the PX4 mixer, the resulting motor speeds drive the UAV, supporting offline simulation and real-flight control for various configurations such as multirotors and VTOL (Vertical Take-Off and Landing) aircraft.

 This module serves as the core interface for Offboard force/torque-level control within the RflySim toolchain.
 It is compatible with all PX4 versions from v1.7 to v1.14, automatically selecting the appropriate uORB message format based on the detected PX4 version.
 The module supports customizable torque dimensions and can enable a second control channel to accommodate special configurations like VTOL aircraft, which require additional control groups.
 Additionally, it provides features such as automatic arming, PX4 output blocking, and automatic switching to Loiter mode, enabling seamless and safe switching between Simulink custom controllers and PX4 native controllers.